Java FileReader

 in the second argument to both constructors.

-Lets see a few examples to read a file using the FileReader
+Let us see a few examples of reading a file using the FileReader

 in Java.